INL/BlackLab/site/docs/server/vmtouch.md

 Also important is to run vmtouch as the root user; user accounts have a limit to the amount of memory they may lock.
 Vmtouch will terminate with an out of memory error if it hits that limit. (it may be possible to raise this limit for a user by changing a configuration file - we haven't experimented with this)

 The [official page for vmtouch](http://hoytech.com/vmtouch/) has the C source code and the online manual.
-We've made a slight modification to the source code to allow for larger files to be cached.
-The full source code of the version we're using is included in the vmtouch/ directory of the BlackLab source distribution.
+In the past, we have made a slight modification to the source code to allow for larger files to be cached.

-## Building vmtouch

-The BlackLab source distribution includes a vmtouch/ directory with the source code for vmtouch, modified to increase the limit to 6 GB per file.

-**NOTE**: [Doug Hoyte](http://hoytech.com/vmtouch/) wrote and holds the copyright for the vmtouch code.
-He has released it under a permissive license (see vmtouch.c for the complete license text).

-To build it using gcc and GNU Make, just type:

-	make

 ### Filesize limit